shanawarkhan/js-sdk-tests/README.md

 #### Setup the SDK

-Running the SDK requires that a version of the SDK to be hosted.
+Running the tests requires that a version of the SDK to be hosted.

 ```bash
 CDN_URL=http://affdex-sdk-dist.s3-website-us-east-1.amazonaws.com/